-After you research your next car, book a flight and find a scholarship, why not do one more thing online — earn a degree.
-Lots of busy people are trying out this new alternative to the traditional college career.
+After you research your next car, book a flight and find a scholarship, why not do one more thing online -- earn a degree.

 The number of online education options has grown tremendously over the past several years.
 There are schools that focus exclusively on online education while more traditional institutions have added Internet programs to their mix.

-When choosing an online education course, it’s important to know it can deliver the goods.
-Gary Miller, the Executive Director of Penn State’s World Campus, suggests that you ask these questions when evaluating a program:
+When choosing an online education course, it's important to know it can deliver the goods.
+Leaders at Penn State's World Campus suggest that you ask these questions when evaluating a program:

 - Is it an accredited institution?
 A college that is accredited has had its educational program reviewed and credentialed by an independent association.
 Accreditation of an online program is important when you're looking for a job or applying to a school.